nicholasRutherford/random_walk/README.md

 - Two node processes publish events
   - Just for fun.
 This is to simulate having multiple streams of data coming in and displaying both of those on one page
 - Why have the client process data?
   - For fun.
-More interesting then having the frontend jut display what the backend sends it.
+More interesting then having the frontend just display what the backend sends it.
 I think in a real application you would do as much processing as you could on the backend but the frontend will still need to do some.

 # Project plan